 From the port of Termoli you can reach the Tremiti Islands.
 Also known as "the pearls of the Adriatic", it is the perfect destination for nature lovers and a paradise for diving, thanks to the unique colors of its sea.

-Termoli is connected with the port of San Domino and San Nicola in the Tremiti Islands and the ferry routes are operated daily by the ferry companies Navigazione Libera del Golfo (NLG) and Gruppo Armatori Garganici.
-There are up to 20 weekly connections for the Termoli - Tremiti ferry route with a duration of approximately 1 hour, depending on the ferry operator.
+Termoli is connected with the port of San Domino and San Nicola in the Tremiti Islands, and the ferry routes are operated daily by the ferry companies Navigazione Libera del Golfo (NLG) and GS Travel.
+There are around 20 weekly connections for the Termoli - Tremiti ferry route with a duration of approximately 50 minutes to 1 hour, depending on the ferry operator.

 Useful info: motorized vehicles such as cars and motorcycles are not allowed on the island, so make sure you’re ready for a vehicle-free vacation!